IAmNo1Special/AgarMMO/docs/server.md

 ## `server/client_handler.py` - Client Communication Handler

-This module contains the `ClientThread` class, which is responsible for managing communication with a single connected client.
+This module contains the `ClientThread` class, which is responsible for managing communication with a single connected client using defined `Packet` objects.
 Each client has its own `ClientThread`.
 Its responsibilities include:
-*   Receiving player names during initial connection.
+*   Receiving `ConnectPacket` for initial connection and sending `PlayerIdPacket` or `UsernameTakenPacket` responses.
-*   Handling incoming messages from the client (e.g., movement commands, skill usage requests).
+*   Handling incoming `Packet` objects from the client (e.g., `MovePacket`, `SkillPacket`, `GetGameStatePacket`, `PingPacket`).
-*   Sending game state updates to its respective client.
+*   Sending `GameStatePacket` updates to its respective client.
 *   Managing the client's connection lifecycle (e.g., timeouts, disconnections).

 ## Dependencies